Done and Dusted

 That sounds potentially ludicrous.
 Part of the justification is that one of the students attempted more complicated questions.
 But more complicated according to whom?
 We’ve already seen that Ofqual considers essay questions harder than multiple-choice with very little justification, so deciding that one question is harder than another can vary from person to person.

-Either the two students sat different papers (undermining the whole point of standardised testing) or they attempted trickier questions on the same paper.
-That’s like saying doing a single 2-mark question is more valuable than two 1-mark questions.
+Either the two students sat different papers (undermining the whole point of standardised testing) or one of them attempted trickier questions on the same paper.
+That’s like saying a single 2-mark question is more valuable than two 1-mark questions.
 Is it?
 Says who?

 It turns out that grade boundaries are down to examiner opinion.
 If some examiners think a particular question is trickier or easier this can affect how well the student does after they have already sat the exam and there’s nothing the student can do about it.

 The key message is that an A grade one year is not necessarily equivalent to an A grade the year after.
 You might immediately say “yes but the previous year’s paper was harder, so you can’t compare how they did one year with how they would have done the previous year.”
-Which is absolutely 100% exactly and entirely my point.
+Which is entirely my point.
 You can’t compare two years because the exams are different.
 So there’s no point speculating on which was easier or harder.
-It’s too subjective.

 I’m alright with you saying that a student who gets an A grade has done well, better than a student who gets a D...obviously that’s true.
 But that kind of broad statement is all we can honestly say.
 If we try and get more specific, analysing how students have gone up or down, we're extracting more information than is really there.